Oct 062022

 Because of police harassment, Tanya has made the locations of her shows a secret.
 Peter infiltrates her text-only chatroom (cutting edge tech in 1997) and gets an invitation.

-Tanya is introduced floating in mid ear, covered in metal armor and with lasers coming out of her mask; an untouchable virgin goddess.
+Tanya is introduced floating in mid air, covered in metal armor and with lasers coming out of her mask; an untouchable virgin goddess.
 She calls herself a “womon” as in “I woo no man.”
 While she has handsome male slaves at her beck and call, she refuses intercourse with them.

 Tanya: “No. Penetration.
 Ever.
 Who do you think I am?”